 Investment Experience

 .
-Seller acknowledges that it is able to fend for itself, can bear the economic risk of this investment and has such knowledge and experience in financial and business matters that it is capable of evaluating the merits and risks of the investment in the Shares.
+Seller acknowledges that it is able to fend for itself, can bear the economic risk of this investment and has such knowledge and experience in financial and business matters that it is capable of evaluating the merits and risks of the investment in the Securities.

 Access to Information

 .
 Seller has had ample opportunity to evaluate Purchaser’s business affairs and condition and has had access to Purchaser’s books and records and all other documents and information it deems relevant in making an investment in Purchaser.
+The foregoing, however, does not limit or modify the representations and warranties of the Purchaser contained in the Transaction Documents or the right of the Seller to rely thereon.

 Accredited Investor